-• Strategy: Increased availability of housing for lower income families.
+Strategy: Increased availability of housing for lower income families.

-- In PY2018, completed 3 rehabilitations for LMI rental. - In PY2017, completed 4 owner-occupied rehabilitation projects and 42 emergency repair projects to assist low-income, elderly, and indigent homeowners maintain their homes and stability in neighborhoods. - Strategy: Decreased public opposition towards affordable, workforce, and multifamily housing.
-Actions/Outcomes to Address Strategy: - As discussed previously, Charleston County Council has an Affordable Housing Committee to discuss ways to encourage affordable housing in the County.
+- o In PY2019, completed 5 rehabilitations for LMI rental, 2 new construction units for rental, and 1 new construction unit for homeownership. - In PY2019, completed 44 emergency repair projects to assist low-income, elderly, and LMI homeowners maintain their homes and stability in neighborhoods. - Strategy: Decreased public opposition towards affordable, workforce, and multifamily housing.
+Actions/Outcomes to Address Strategy: - Charleston County Council has an Affordable Housing Committee to discuss ways to encourage affordable housing in the County.